A bit about art-beat, the shop and good causes February 2021

 Apart from art

-I feel I should explain a couple of particularly "quiet" periods where I managed to produce staggeringly few, if any, drawings, paintings or cartoons.
-First was the four or so years immediately after my Art Foundation Course, between 1975 and 1980, when I didn't exactly push on in the world of art.
-Instead I spent the next eighteen months in Stafford as a Trainee Accountant, (naturally); then I took a "year out" working on a kibbutz in Israel; concluding this period with about eighteen months back in Stafford working as a Computer Operator.
-The first rung of my career in IT, this allowed me to relocate to London where in my spare time, (or some of it), I rediscovered an appetite for drawing and painting.
-At about eighteen years in length, from the late 80s to the mid-noughties, the second "lull" was considerably longer, although unlike the late 70s I did actually manage to turn out some pictures.
-My main focus during this time was getting married, and becoming a proud Dad to two daughters.
-Now they're all grown up, (how did that happen so quickly?), and since my retirement on August 31st 2018 I find myself with more time.
-Now it's a question of inspiration.
+I feel the need to explain a couple of particularly "quiet" periods where I managed to produce staggeringly few, if any, drawings, paintings or cartoons.
+First was the four or so years between 1975 and 1980, immediately after my year-long Art Foundation Course at Stafford Art College where I didn't exactly push on in the world of art.
+Instead I spent the following 15 months employed as a Trainee Accountant, (naturally), at Evode in Stafford where, despite the lovely team and people, I couldn't see my future.
+Still only 20 years of age a friend and I agreed we'd get away and do something different, arranging to spend some time living and working on a kibbutz in Israel.
+I think it's fair to say we both worked and played hard during our time there.
+Returning home (to Stafford) a year later, this almost completely artless period concluded with about 18 months working at GEC as a Computer Operator.
+Proving to be the start of a frankly unexpected but largely enjoyable and fulfilling career in IT, I then relocated to London where, in my spare time (or some of it), I rediscovered an appetite for drawing and painting.
+My second "artistic lull" followed about ten years later, and at about 18 years in length from the late 80s to the mid-noughties, was rather longer.
+During this time I was lucky enough to get married and become a proud dad to two daughters.
+They've been grown up a while now, which combined with my retirement in August 2018, left me with more spare time.

 A shout for my daughters, and Mick and John

 This site was built towards the end of 2019 into 2020 using the Wix website editor.
-Most of the content pre-dates it's creation, having previously appeared in three Google Blogs which, now moth-balled, were separately home to most of the material here.
-The decision to migrate from that free but limited set-up to a more sophisticated website was based upon encouragement and support from my daughters Zoë and Caitlin, and friends Mick Gorton and John Royle, and consequently a better understanding of access to richer functionality, the potential for improved internet exposure, easier user navigation and a better all round user experience.
-My thanks then to them for generously giving their time and sharing their knowledge.
+Much of the content pre-dates it, having previously appeared in three now moth-balled Google blogs.
+The decision to migrate from that free but limited set-up to something more sophisticated was based largely upon encouragement and support from my daughters Zoë and Caitlin, and friends including Mick Gorton and John Royle.
+As a consequence of access to richer functionality I was able to make significant improvements, including what I hope is user-friendly navigation and a better all round user experience.
+It's also much easier for me to maintain.
+My thanks then to those named above for their interest and generously giving their time.

 Nicholas